kanishkaGayan/Go-GUI-Exercise/README.md

 ## 🚀 What's Inside
-- Counter-App - simple counter application using the Fyne GUI toolkit in Go.
+- Counter App - simple counter application using the Fyne GUI toolkit in Go.
+- Calculator App - A basic calculator GUI application built with Fyne in Go.